 Teaching and learning methods

-The master thesis is usually written during the third and fourth semesters of the Master degree.
+The master thesis is usually written during the third and fourth semesters of the Masters programme.

 Compulsory Assignments and Attendance

-As part of the Master's thesis, students give hold two approved presentations at the Department's work-in-progress seminars for Master students:
+Work-in-progress seminar As part of the Master's thesis, students hold three approved presentations at the Department's work-in-progress seminars for Master students:

 Students are expected to participate actively in their discipline's work-in-progress seminars by presenting their own work and by taking part in discussions about others' presentations.
 It is especially important that students take part in these seminars the two semesters they spend writing their Master's thesis, but it is also advantageous that they participate in their first and second semester.